dhugh100/Dedupe-Entries/README.md

 Dedup uses SHA256 hashes to identify and take action on duplicate files.

 ## Installation
-### RPM
-- Download the RPM file.
-Use your distributions package manager for RPMs to install.
-In fedora 41:

-    >  `sudo dnf install your-rpm-location`

 ### Compile and link
 - Setup the GTK 4 development environment.